kainisoft/augment-chat/client/WEB_CLIENT_PLAN.md

 ### Framework-Specific Integration Patterns
 Each framework implements backend integration using its own patterns:
+- **Angular**: Angular services for GraphQL, RxJS observables for WebSocket
 - **Remix**: Loader/action patterns for GraphQL, Remix-specific WebSocket handling
 - **Nuxt.js**: Nuxt plugins for GraphQL, Vue composables for WebSocket
 - **SvelteKit**: SvelteKit load functions for GraphQL, Svelte stores for WebSocket